Configure SAML 2.0 single sign-on between TrueFoundry and Auth0 using the SAML2 Web App addon.

 The certificate copied into TrueFoundry doesn’t match Auth0’s signing certificate.
 Re-download the Identity Provider Certificate from the addon’s Usage tab and paste the full PEM (including the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- lines) into TrueFoundry.If you’re pasting from the metadata XML directly, wrap the bare base64 inside the BEGIN/END markers before saving.

-The audience value inside the Auth0 addon’s Settings JSON must exactly match the Issuer value shown on the TrueFoundry SSO row.
-Re-copy the Issuer from TrueFoundry and update the addon settings.
+The audience value inside the Auth0 addon’s Settings JSON must exactly match TrueFoundry’s Audience URI (SP Entity ID).
+Re-copy the value from the TrueFoundry SSO configuration card and update the addon settings.

 Auth0’s default SAML mappings emit http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress rather than email.
 Either: